dfbarrero/dataCourse/assignments/wall/wall.md

  <!--  * Hint: Use the function *cross_val_score()*.-->
  - Obtain the confusion matrix and a full report of the metrics of the best model.
  - Interpret, if possible, the best model.

+Predict the robot's action with a MLP.
+  - Train a MLP classifier as implemented in Scikit-Learn (class *MLPClassifier*, please check out the reference documentation) to predict the robot action.
+Manually set a collection of hyperparameters keeping 'sgd' as optimizer.
+  - Use hyperparameter tuning to select a good set of the following hyperparameters:
+    * Number of hidden layers.
+    * Number of neurons per layer.
+    * Activation function: ‘identity’, ‘logistic’, ‘tanh’ and ‘relu’.
+    * Learning rate (argument *learning_rate_init* in Scikit-Learn's *MLPClassifier()*).
+    * Momentum.
+  - Compare the loss function during training with different optimizers: ‘lbfgs’, ‘sgd’ and ‘adam’.
+Use Scikit-Learn default hyperparameters.
+  - Compare the loss function during training with different adaptative learning rate strategies: ‘constant’, ‘invscaling’ and ‘adaptive’.
+Use Scikit-Learn default hyperparameters.

 Try to improve the above model by any means you deem appropriate.
 You can, for example, balance the training set by oversampling the minority class, use the PCA as input to the classifier, or apply ensemble-based classifiers.